barad1tos/Python-Scripts/Genres Autoupdater v2.0/readme.md

 **Q: Does the script modify my music files?**

 A: No, it only updates metadata in the Apple Music database.
 The actual music files remain untouched.

+**Q: How does the script avoid reprocessing albums that already have a year?**

+A: The script checks the `new_year` field for each album in the CSV database.
+If a definitive year is already present, the album is skipped during year update operations.
+This prevents redundant API calls and unnecessary updates.

+**Q: How are album years cached and reused?**

+A: Album years are cached both in-memory and in a persistent CSV (`cache_albums.csv`).
+When a year is determined for an album, it is stored in the cache and reused for all relevant tracks and future runs, unless a force update is requested.

+**Q: What is the difference between `old_year` and `new_year` in the CSV?**

+A: `old_year` represents the year previously stored in the library or fetched from Music.app, while `new_year` is the year determined by the script (from APIs or cache).
+This allows for clear tracking of changes and prevents accidental overwrites.